ak1096/CS4485-Team13/README.md

 1. Clone the repository.
 2. In the client folder, run `npm install` to install the client dependencies.
 3. In the server folder, run `npm install` to install the server dependencies.
+4. In client/src/data/apiEndpoints.js, uncomment the base urls that start with "http://localhost:8080" to call the server locally

 ## Usage